 Conversational Marketing opens the door for sales teams to engage and convert their most important website visitors.
 It gives sales reps more at-bats and more chances to hit (and exceed) their numbers.
 It’s a new way of selling, which is exciting, but it’s also hard to know where to begin.
-How do you effectively use this channel to engage prospective buyers?
+How do you effectively use this channel to engage prospective buyers, and how do you ramp up your website conversions quickly?

 We sat down with Haley Romstad, Sales Development Rep at ThoughtSpot and Qualified power-user to hear her best practices for effectively using Conversational Marketing to connect with buyers and move them through the sales cycle.